sarvesh-webdev/CSS-practice/README.md

   - Input boxes and search bars with shadows
   - Multiple div layouts using `inline-block` and centered alignment

+- `google-font-practice`/
+  Learned how to add and use **Google Fonts** in CSS.
+Practiced importing fonts via `<link>` in HTML and applying them to text elements with different weights and styles.

 ## 🛠️ What's Next
 As I continue learning, I’ll add more folders like:
 - `font-practice`/ – working with font families, alignment, and text decoration